dncoyote/interview-guides/Notes/CoreJava.md

 - Each key in a HashMap must be unique.
 Duplicate keys are not allowed.
 If you attempt to add a duplicate key, the existing value associated with that key will be replaced with the new value.
 - HashMap allows `null` keys and values.
 You can have at most one `null` key and multiple `null` values.
 - HashMap does not guarantee the order of its elements.
 The iteration order of the elements may change over time, especially when the HashMap is modified (e.g., adding or removing elements).
+- HashMap allows adding a custom object as a key in a HashMap.
+However, the custom class must ovverride `hashCode()` and `equals()`.
+The custom objects should also be immutable.
 - HashMap provides constant-time performance for the basic operations (addition, removal, and retrieval of key-value pairs) on average, making it suitable for most scenarios where quick access to data is required.

+#### Working
+- When you add a key-value pair to a HashMap, the key is passed through a hashing function to generate a hash code.
+The hash code is an integer value that represents the key.
+-The hashing function aims to evenly distribute keys across the available buckets in the hash table.
+- Internally, a HashMap maintains an array of linked lists or arrays called "buckets."
+- Each bucket corresponds to a unique hash code.
+- The size of the bucket array is determined by the initial capacity and load factor of the HashMap.
+The load factor determines when the HashMap should resize its internal array to accommodate more elements.
+- After computing the hash code, the HashMap determines the index of the bucket where the key-value pair should be stored.
+- If the bucket is empty, the key-value pair is added directly to the bucket.
+- If the bucket is not empty (collision occurs), the HashMap appends the key-value pair to the end of the linked list or array in that bucket.
+- To resolve collisions, some implementations of HashMap may use techniques like separate chaining (linked lists) or open addressing (probing).
+- When you want to retrieve the value associated with a key, the HashMap computes the hash code of the key and determines the corresponding bucket.
+- It then searches the linked list or array in that bucket to find the key-value pair with the matching key.
+- If the key is found, the associated value is returned.
+Otherwise, null is returned to indicate that the key is not present in the HashMap.
+- The average time complexity for insertion, deletion, and retrieval operations in a HashMap is O(1) (constant time)

 #### LinkedHashMap